Beatrix Beauclerk, Duchess of St Albans: Marriages and issue

-The Marquess died in 1911, and on 19 August 1918, Beatrix remarried, her second husband being Osborne Beauclerk, 12th Duke of St Albans, familiarly known as "Obby", and they set up home at the family's property at Newtown Anner in Northern Ireland.
+The Marquess died in 1911, and on 19 August 1918, Beatrix remarried, her second husband being Osborne Beauclerk, 12th Duke of St Albans, familiarly known as "Obby", and they set up home at the family's property at Newtown Anner House in Clonmel, County Tipperary.
 Through this marriage, she became Lady Osborne Beauclerk, but was better known as Beatrix Beauclerk.
 She became the Duchess of St. Albans when her husband succeeded to the ducal title in 1934.

+Honours

 She was appointed to the Orders of the British Empire (Knight Grand Cross (G.B.E.), 1919) and the Hospital of St. John of Jerusalem (Dame of Grace, D.G.St.J.)
 These honours were given in recognition of her work as a hospital administrator during the First World War.

+Death

 She died of heart disease; her husband's reaction to her death was greater than friends of the couple had anticipated.